 Our in-school list of clubs and activities is equally as impressive.
 In Years 7, 8 and 9 boys prepare for and compete in the National Spelling Bee and Translation Bee competition, with the National Grand Final taking place in the Summer Term.
 We also offer a MFL Culture Club and an East Asian Languages Society where boys can learn Mandarin Chinese and Japanese language and culture.

-The MFL Department runs a highly successful field trip annually to Kings College London, where boys participate in various language workshops (including Arabic, Japanese and Russian).
-Not only do boys love learning something new, but this also gives them a taste of campus life and studying languages at university.
+The MFL Department run two highly successful field trips annually to King’s College London, and to the French Institute where boys participate in various language workshops.
+Not only do boys love learning something new, but this also gives them a taste of studying languages at university and in a setting outside school.

 Music is a powerful focus for creataive energy and one which both stimulates and guides the imagination.
 Music at Wetherby Senior aims to develop aesthetic sensitivity and creative ability in all pupils.